enormandeau/stacks_workflow/README.md

 Whatever the method of choice, missing data imputation cannot impute **CORRECT GENOTYPES**, only **GENOTYPES THAT MINIMIZE BIASES** in a dataset.
 You should use imputation **ONLY** when you really need it.
-For example when some piece of software will not accept missing data.
+For example when some piece of software will not accept missing data in its input VCF.

 #### Limitations of the ancestry-based missing data imputation